Ignite Your Passion, Shape the Game!

 Requirements:

-• must be run by an approved presenter (supplied by VQ)
+• must be run by an approved presenter (supplied by VQ if required).

 IN HOUSE COURSE REQUEST